1949 Carmarthenshire County Council election: Election of aldermen

+Apart from Dame Gwendoline, whose seat in Llanelli would be targeted by Labour at the by-election, the elevation of Labour councillors potentially strengthened the party's overall majority on the council.
+Two Independent aldermen who had been returned at the election, namely J.D.
+Rees (St Clears) and T.Ll.
+Harries (Llanstephan) were not re-elected.

 By-elections

 Following the selection of aldermen the following by-elections were held.
 In Llanelli, the Independents gained two seats but Labour won the seat vacated by Dame Gwendoline Trubshaw.